chef-boneyard/chef-web-docs-2016/step_manage_server_hosted/step_manage_server_hosted_node_view.rst

 On this page you can see the roles and recipes in the node's run list, as well as an expandable tree view of the JSON attributes on the node.

    .. image:: ../../images/step_manage_server_hosted_node_view.png

-Note: You need read permissions on the node to view it.